CloudyYoung/MyExams/README.md

 ## Introduction
 This was a project from high school, for students to inquery their examination time table.
-This project was working from Year 2017 to 2018 and ended as Class 2018 students graduated.
+This project was active from Year 2017 to 2018 and ended as Class 2018 students graduated.

 ## Contributors
  - Cloudy Young